asucodes/bypass-DPI-on-firewalls/README.md

 A DPI firewall like Sophos intercepts this packet and inspects it.
 It performs two main checks:

-SNI (Server Name Indication) Filtering: The ClientHello contains a field called SNI, which tells the server what website you're trying to reach (e.g., www.google.com).
+SNI Filtering: The ClientHello contains a field called SNI, which tells the server what website you're trying to reach (e.g. www.google.com).
 If the SNI is on a blocklist, the DPI drops the connection.

-VLESS+WS+TLS already defeats this by using your own domain (vpn.ieeestudent.dev).
+VLESS+WS+TLS already defeats this by our own domain (link redacted).
 The firewall sees this, doesn't recognize it as a "bad" domain, and lets it pass the first check.

 TLS Fingerprinting is the advanced attack.
 The DPI doesn't just look at the SNI.
 It analyzes the entire structure of the ClientHello packet: